 Haemorrhagic gastroenteritis or HGE

-Haemorrhagic gastroenteritis is an inflammation of stomach and intestine in dogs that involves bleeding.
+Haemorrhagic gastroenteritis is an inflammation of the stomach and intestine in dogs that involves bleeding.
 You can notice dark bloody stools in case of Haemorrhagic gastroenteritis.

 Dogs food can be toxic if it is contaminated.
 Eating contaminated food can also result in bloody stools in dogs.